Are you required to pay fees to study at Linköping University?

 - The Swedish state’s insurance FAS+, including accident and property cover

-- An accommodation offer for your first year of studies
+- An accommodation offer for a student room

 - Study-related services such as study administration, study counselling, student health care, library access, computer labs, etc.

 Course literature, housing costs, living expenses, etc. are not included in the tuition fee.
 You will need approximately SEK 8,370 a month for such expenses.
 Check out "Related information" below to read more about living expenses estimated at LiU.

 The tuition fee is based on the number of credits for the course or programme, not the number of semesters.
 However, students who complete their studies in less than the normal number of semesters must still pay tuition fees for the full number of semesters.